Using wood varnish on acrylic paintings

 If possible, use a flexible varnish rather than a rigid varnish.
 Basically, a flexible varnish is best for paintings because they allow the support of your painting (wood, canvas, or paper) to expand and contract (due to changes in humidity or temperature) without cracking.
 A rigid varnish should only be used if you painted on a wooden support.

-Acrylic varnish can be bought for as little as US$5-6, so if you think you'll be painting a lot in acrylics, than a small bottle of acrylic varnish would be a good investment.
+Acrylic varnish can be bought for around $10, so if you think you'll be painting a lot in acrylics, than a small bottle of acrylic varnish would be a good investment.
 A little bottle can go a long way!

 Happy Painting!